captaincoffee/p218/_documentation/search.md

 ## How we search on P2

-Search is performed thanks to [Jekyll Algolia](https://community.algolia.com/jekyll-algolia/getting-started.html) and [InstantSearch.js](https://community.algolia.com/instantsearch.js/v2/getting-started.html).
+Search is performed thanks to [Jekyll Algolia gem](https://community.algolia.com/jekyll-algolia/getting-started.html) that puches site content to Algolia servers, and [InstantSearch.js](https://community.algolia.com/instantsearch.js/v2/getting-started.html) that permit to integrate search on the site.

 Jekyll algolia gem